bansailboat/nebula-classifier/README.md

 ## Extending upon the model and/or retraining it

-If you want to add more functionality by either adding other images or by retraining the model with more particular hyperparameters, here's how you can do that.
+If you want to add more functionality by either adding other images or by retraining the model with more particular hyperparameters, it's quite simple to do so.

 From the root of the project directory, run: